energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 slightly impact the charge and discharge efficiency of the system.
 The charge and discharge power are 2200 and 6600 [MW] respectively.
-As the technology is mature, we assume that the cost of the technology in 2035 will be similar to Lille Torup project.
+As the technology is mature, we assume that the cost of the technology in 2035 will be similar to the one of the Lille Torup project.

 .. container::